 Template, learning agreement for exchange studies to the United Kingdom

-3. Bank account details and application for green travel
+3. Bank account details and green travel

-4. Online language test
+Online language test

 As part of an Erasmus+ exchange you may take a language test before your departure.
 The tests are done online and you are tested in the main language of instruction at the host university.
 The language test will not affect your ability to carry out the exchange, but it is an opportunity for you to assess your language level and how it hopefully will improve during the exchange.